sanjaytj/ShoppingCart-Vanilla-JS/README.md

 # ShoppingCart-Vanilla-JS

+Do visit the link to view the Project Executed : https://sanjaytj.github.io/ShoppingCart-Vanilla-JS/

 Here we will be making use of Local Storage Primarily.
 ![image](https://user-images.githubusercontent.com/67264522/129522383-96de97df-fa54-4eae-b853-e6b4c2fabfbc.png)
 When products added to shopping cart <br>